 "Recycling is a great way to reduce what goes into a landfill, and it also saves energy.
 It takes far less energy to repurpose recyclables than to make glass, plastic, paper and other products from scratch."

 Waste-to-energy plants use trash as a fuel to generate power.
-“In 2015, the latest year for which stats are available, 71 waste-to-energy power plants and four other plants burned municipal solid waste, eliminating 29 million tons of garbage,” Arthur Murray of Save On Energy explains.
-“They generated nearly 14 billion kilowatt hours of electricity – enough to power nearly 2.5 million homes for a year.”
+“In 2015, the latest year for which stats are available, 71 waste-to-energy power plants and four other plants burned municipal solid waste, eliminating 29 million tons of garbage,” Murray explains.
+“They generated nearly 14 billion kilowatt-hours of electricity – enough to power nearly 2.5 million homes for a year.”

 Outside of recyclable and compostable items, biowaste and commercial garbage are ideal candidates for combustion.

 Small changes add up to make a world of difference.
-The average U.S. family uses about 1,500 plastic bags each year, so simply bringing reusable bags with you to the grocery store can drastically cut down on the amount of trash sent to landfills every year.
+For instance, the U.S. uses 102.1 billion plastic bags each year, so simply bringing reusable bags with you to the grocery store can drastically cut down on the amount of trash sent to landfills every year.